Wyss Institute for Biologically Inspired Engineering: Response to COVID

 During the COVID-19 pandemic, the Wyss Institute was engaged in several notable efforts.
-This included the development of a diagnostic face mask that can detect SARS-CoV-2 RNA in the wearer’s breath.
-The application of the eRapid technology to detect the nucleic acids of the genome of SARS-CoV-2.
+This included the development of a diagnostic face mask that can detect SARS-CoV-2 RNA in the wearer's breath, and the application of the eRapid technology to detect the nucleic acids of the genome of SARS-CoV-2.
 The technology would be licensed by Antisoma Therapeutics as a point-of-care diagnostic test for COVID-19.
-The identification of undocumented nucleic acid contamination during routine experiments, which inadvertently caused false positives for COVID-19.
-This led to the development of new safety protocols to protect researchers and ensure data integrity.
+The identification of undocumented nucleic acid contamination during routine experiments, which inadvertently caused false positives for COVID-19, led to the development of new safety protocols to protect researchers and ensure data integrity.
 New nasal swabs that could be manufactured quickly and more easily which launched the startup Rhinostics.
-Use of computational approaches and organ-chips to repurpose FDA-approved drugs like Amodiaquine to prevent or treat Covid-19.
+Use of computational approaches and organ-chips to repurpose FDA-approved drugs like Amodiaquine to prevent or treat COVID-19.